-The condor_submit command takes a job description file as input and submits the job to HTCondor.
+A job is submitted for execution to HTCondor using the condor_submit command. condor_submit takes as an argument the name of a file called a submit description file.
+This file contains commands and keywords to direct the queuing of jobs.
 In the submit description file, HTCondor finds everything it needs to know about the job.
 Items such as the name of the executable to run, the initial working directory, and command-line arguments to the program all go into the submit description file. condor_submit creates a job ClassAd based upon the information, and HTCondor works toward running the job.

 to HTCondor with a single submit description file.
 To run the same

-program many times with different input data sets, arrange the data files
+program many times on different input data sets, arrange the data files

 accordingly so that each run reads its own input, and each run writes

 its own output.
 Each individual run may have its own initial working